Knights Plaza: Future

 Knights Plaza has had difficulties filling its remaining retail space due to the current economic circumstances.
 Many have blamed the lack of free parking, leading the university to suspend parking charges in one the plaza's parking garages on non-event days.
 Nature's Table Cafe and Mau's Hair and Nails went out of business shortly after opening, and several other retailers never opened their doors, resulting in many unoccupied storefronts throughout the plaza.
 In order to combat this problem and increase retailer confidence, events are held frequently in the plaza and its venues; due to this, however, the students forced to deal with the additional traffic in order to reach the only study facility on-campus, "All Knight Study", which is located in the plaza also.
 The remaining retail spaces are slowly filling in with additional retailers.

 Knights Plaza was initially developed with plans to add additional retail space in two more phases over the coming years.
 However, due to the difficulties in leasing the original phase, the plans have been delayed and revised.
 Several of the athletic venues will be expanded and renovated to handle larger crowds, including the completed expansion of the UCF Soccer and Track Stadium to 2,000 seats in 2011, and the planned renovations in 2013 to Jay Bergman Field to add an additional 1,000 seats and new luxury suites.
-Other future, yet unplanned, expansions are scheduled to include the expansion of FBC Mortgage Stadium to 65,000 seats.
+Other future, yet unplanned, expansions are scheduled to include the expansion of Acrisure Bounce House to 65,000 seats.